-The vaccine, based on decades of in-depth research, supported by UK Research and Innovation (UKRI) and developed by University of Oxford and AstraZeneca, will save lives across the world.
+The Oxford vaccine is based on decades of in-depth research, supported by UK Research and Innovation (UKRI) and developed by the University of Oxford and AstraZeneca.

-It has been shown to be effective, safe, easily distributed and administered, and available on a not-for-profit basis during the pandemic.
+It has been shown to be effective, safe, easily distributed and administered.
+It will be available on a not-for-profit basis during the pandemic.

 Professor Ottoline Leyser, Chief Executive of UKRI said:

 We are proud to have supported this promising and inexpensive vaccine, which could be easily distributed at fridge temperature and administered by healthcare systems worldwide.

 The Oxford-led vaccine team was among the first in the world to develop a vaccine candidate for COVID-19 because the team had a head start; the UK government has been investing in its vaccine research and development since before the current pandemic began.